CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/02-architecture/07-attributes/06-global-metadata.md

 - Any metadata from the connector can be made as `Global Metadata` by enabling the property `global` in the attribute property configuration.
 - Name of the `Global Metadata` should match the name of the attribute in the `Connector`.
 - If a `Global Metadata` is defined and not enabled in the connector, it will be stored as a connector metadata.

+---
+**NOTE**

+Global metadata are currently supported only in Core through API interface.
+'Administrator' application does not support them yet.

+---